akdavid/AI_projects/README.md

 Here are some of my project ideas.
 The projects that are already done are detailed in the section ['The Projects'](#the-projects).

-- [x] Dense Neural Network (DNN) to estimate the price of a house in Bordeaux
+- [x] Regression models to estimate the price of a house in Bordeaux
-- [x] DNN to estimate the price of a football player
+- [x] Regression models to estimate the price of a football player
 - [x] Convolutional Neural Network (CNN) to recognize an animal
 - [x] CNN to recognize a felidae by using transfer learning and fine-tuning
 - [ ] Recommendation for access to a bank loan of a given amount (classification) / Estimate of authorized loan amount (regression)